csci-1301/csci-1301.github.io/labs/While/readme.md

 #.
 Execute it, and make sure you understand its mechanism.
 #.
 It contains a "sentinel value": can you tell what it is?
 #.
 Write a program by taking inspiration from this previous program.
 Your program should ask the user to enter integers.
 After the user indicates they are done (by entering a sentinel value like "Done"), display the smallest value the user entered.
 If the user did not enter any integers, display "You did not enter anything."

+## Advanced Problem 2

+Write a program that gets a number from the user and finds its biggest divisor less than the number itself.